 The Family Educational Rights and Privacy Act of 1974 is a federal law designed to help protect the privacy of student education records.
 FERPA provides eligible students the right to inspect and review their education records, the right to seek to amend incorrect education records and the right to limit disclosure of information from their education records.
 The Act applies to all institutions that are the recipients of federal aid administered by the Secretary of Education.

-FERPA protects the education records of students who are currently enrolled or formerly enrolled regardless of their age.
-The education records of students who have applied to but have not attended an institution are not subject to FERPA guidelines, nor are deceased students.
+FERPA protects the education records of students who are currently or were formerly enrolled regardless of their age.
+The education records of deceased students and students who have applied to—but have not attended—an institution are not subject to FERPA guidelines.